zmcdonne/VerticalSlice/README.md

 # GDIM33 Vertical Slice
 ## Milestone 1 Devlog
-1. For my «dialogue», visual scripting graph where, after entering, player movement is turned off during this phase.
+1. For my "dialogue", visual scripting graph where, after entering, player movement is turned off during this phase.
 The canvas is enabled, triggering automatic dialogue and buttons used to advance to the next scene.
 Additionally, the cursor lock status is no longer set to locked.
 This is a state in my visual script state machine.

 2. For my updated breakdown, I added my state machine overview and animator controller, along with how these intertwine with each other and the rest of the systems.
 My state machine works as planned, separating the controls for exploration mode and dialogue.
 <img width="1704" height="1010" alt="Updated graph" src="https://github.com/user-attachments/assets/08c807b2-b58b-4ea8-af5d-28218b8dd7d8" />